Master of Urban Planning

 Join the CDSJ Listserv to receive announcements about courses offerings, news about community events, and training and workshop opportunities, and other materials related to CDSJ.

 UIUC brings together a strong group of faculty in the area of social planning with specific concern for social justice in community development and housing.
 The faculty's expertise in cross cultural investigation of gender, race, ethnicity and class

-in processes of community development uniquely marks our Dept of Urban and Regional Planning among planning schools as a vibrant center for critical investigation of planning process and practice.
+in processes of community development uniquely marks our Department among planning schools as a vibrant center for critical investigation of planning process and practice.
 Key faculty and their areas of expertise and interest in the

-Critical analysis of neoliberal urban policies and privatization of public services, global justice movements, grassroots and community-based mobilizations for housing and basic neighborhood services, gender, immigrants and transnational urbanism.
-Her empirical work spans South Africa, Mexico, Canada, and the U.S.
+Critical analysis of neoliberal urban policies and privatization of public services, global justice movements, grassroots and community-based mobilizations for housing and basic neighborhood services, gender, globalization, immigration and transnational urbanism.
+Empirical work spans South Africa, Mexico, Canada, and the U.S.